Application Procedures for the MAE Program

 The MAE program offers admission for the fall term only.
 The online application opens in the fall and the deadline for submission is January 15.
 Decision notifications are typically sent in March.
 The application and admission process requires applicants to work with both the Rackham Graduate School and the MAE graduate program.
 It will be very helpful for applicants to reveiw an overview of the application process available here.
 For questions specifically about the MAE program, please contact Econ-MAEprogram@umich.edu.

-The online application for Fall 2021 admission is now open.
-The deadline for submission is January 15, 2021.
+The online application for Fall 2022 admission will open in September.
+The deadline for submission will be January 15, 2022.

 Applicants must submit the following supporting documentation with the application, along with the application fee:

 The statement of purpose should be a concise, well-written statement about your academic and research background, your career goals, and how Michigan’s graduate program will help you meet your career and educational objectives.

 More information about statements of purpose can be found here.

 Your personal statement should indicate how your background and life experiences, including cultural, geographical, financial, educational or other opportunities or challenges, motivated your decision to pursue a graduate degree at the University of Michigan.
 There is a 500 word limit.

 More information about personal statements can be found here.